t1yeh/labreport3/index.md

 911report/chapter-10.txt:                proposed inserting CIA teams into Afghanistan to work with Afghan warlords who would 911report/chapter-10.txt:                join the fight against al Qaeda.46These CIA teams would act jointly with the
 ```
+This command searches for the term "CIA" in all txt files in the 911report directory, shows the line containing "CIA" and the line following it, and displays only the first 5 results.
+This can be helpful if we are also looking at the direct context before CIA being mentioned in the 911attacks

 ### ```-E```
 ```-E```  allows you to specify the search pattern you want to find in the text files.